 Here are his top tips:

-01 Establish a ‘baseline’ of the person’s normal behaviour and how they talk when they’re chatting casually i.e. telling the truth.
+01 Establish a ‘baseline’ of the person’s normal behaviour.
+Watch how they talk when they’re chatting casually i.e. telling the truth.
 Then look for when they do something slightly different when you press them on a subject they might lie about.

 02 Watch the nose.
-Remember when Pinocchio told a lie his nose grew?
-Well that’s not far off the truth.
+Remember how when Pinocchio told a lie, his nose grew?
+Well, that’s not far off the truth.
 When someone lies, especially on the spot, they will get a rush of adrenaline that floods the capillaries in the nose and makes it swell and itch slightly.
 Liars will often scratch, rub or touch their nose frequently.
 The same rush of adrenaline is also what makes us blush.

-03 The eyes are the windows to the soul, so if your soul is burning in a hell of eternal damnation because of your filthy rotten lies, they can give the game away.
+03 The eyes are the windows to the soul.
+If your soul is burning in a hell of eternal damnation because of your filthy rotten lies, your eyes can give the game away.
 Ask the suspected liar questions and observe their eyes.
 When they remember the truth, their eyes will tend to do one thing but, when they make up an answer, they will do the opposite or something slightly different as they process the information.
 Look for odd, sporadic eye movements to get an indication of which parts are true and which are pork pies.

-06 People are usually nervous about lying so will perform what psychologists call ‘self comforting gestures’.
-These are unconscious mannerisms that people do to reassure themselves; things like playing with their hair, stroking the back of their head or adjusting a tie.
+06 People are usually nervous about lying.
+Watch out for what psychologists call ‘self comforting gestures’.
+These are unconscious mannerisms that people do to reassure themselves: playing with their hair, stroking the back of their head or adjusting a tie.

-Check Alex’s websites for more info about him, live dates and more tips and tricks: alexthemindreader.com, and follow him on Twitter @AlexReadsMinds
+Check out Alex’s website for more info about him, live dates and more tips and tricks: alexthemindreader.com, and follow him on Twitter @AlexReadsMinds